Teaching the Finding Peace in a Frantic World Curriculum – 2-Day Teacher Training

 This workshop provides training in how to teach Mindfulness: Finding Peace in a Frantic World (M-FP).
 This curriculum is a development of MBCT based on the best-selling book by Mark Williams and Danny Penman.
 M-FP provides a practical and accessible introduction to mindfulness, with 6 or 8 weekly sessions of 60-90 minutes and home practices of 10-20 minutes.
-It includes practices and exercises for working with stress and for increasing wellbeing and resilience and is suitable for workplaces, universities and schools, and the general public.
+It includes practices and exercises for working with stress and for increasing wellbeing and resilience and is suitable for delivering to adults in workplaces, universities and schools, and to the general public.

 PLEASE NOTE This curriculum is intended to be delivered to adults over 18 years of age and is not applicable to children

 Curriculum materials and handouts for teaching the course are provided.

 IMPORTANT: You do not need to complete this workshop if you are currently on the OMF 12-month cohort teacher training route.

 The OMF provides Confirmation of Attendance letters to all participants who attend 100% of the training event.